-CAE enters into agreements containing non-disclosure and confidentiality clauses with third parties and has similar provisions in place with our employees to protect our proprietary information and trade secrets.
+CAE enters into agreements containing non-disclosure and confidentiality clauses with third parties and has similar provisions in place with employees to protect proprietary information, including trade secrets.
 CAE also has internal policies concerning both ethics and intellectual property which guide our employees in their dealings with CAE's intellectual property and that of third parties.